sib-swiss/containers-snakemake-training/docs/course_material/day2/5_reproducibility_snakemake.md

 ##### Downloading the script

 The DE analyses will be performed thanks to a script called `DESeq2.R`.
 It was written in [R](https://www.r-project.org/), takes a read count table as input, and produces two outputs, a tab-separated table containing DEG (and statistical results) and a .pdf file containing control plots of the analysis.
-You can download it with:
+You can download it [here](https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/docs/solutions_day2/session4/workflow/scripts/count_table.R) or with the command:

 ```sh
 wget https://raw.githubusercontent.com/sib-swiss/containers-snakemake-training/main/docs/solutions_day2/session4/workflow/scripts/DESeq2.R